Strategic Alliance Development Process (1199 words)

-The agreement should spell out conflict and dispute resolution and exit strategies.
+The agreement should spell out conflict, dispute resolution, exit strategies, and steps to facilitate the alliance development process.
 Be ready for it and the conflict can be resolved timely and amiably.
 Have an agreed-upon set of procedures in place that will help resolve the issues that arise.
 Inevitably, there will be a need for a mechanism to handle things like price increase discussions, inability to ship and dispute resolutions.

 Regularly review your mutual goals and performance.
 Regularly meet with alliance partners to evaluate the status of your relationship.
 Should the alliance be upgraded, maintained, or downgraded?
 Should new goals (short and long-term) and performance expectations be established?
 Are new measurement systems available?